rsms/js-amdld/README.md

 - Uses generators to resolve dependencies quickly and efficiently.
 - Provides deterministic module initialization by verifying there are no cyclic dependencies.
-- Has no dependencies and is small in size.
+- Has no dependencies and is small in size ([ES6 version](https://unpkg.com/amdld/amdld.es6.min.js) is only 2500 bytes.)
 - Modules can be loaded gradually and randomly over time with just-in-time initialization as dependencies are resolved.

 [![Build status](https://travis-ci.org/rsms/js-amdld.svg?branch=master)](https://travis-ci.org/rsms/js-amdld)